 - Late August: Independent Examiner appointed

 - Around end 2021: Examination ends

-- Feb/March 2022: Referendum of residents in the Forum Area.
+- Feb/March 2022: Referendum of residents in the Neighbourhood Area.

 We’d be delighted to come and talk further to Residents Associations about the Plan and its policies: email us!